Rate Limiting

 |---|---|---|---|

 shards | number | 1 | Number of shards for write distribution.
+The configured budget is dealt across the shards and adds back up to the total you wrote, so the enforced limit is unchanged.
 Higher values reduce contention at the cost of less precise counts (see Sharding). |

-maxReserved | number | undefined | Maximum tokens a request can "borrow" from future capacity.
+maxReserved | number | undefined | Finite, non-negative maximum a request can "borrow" from future capacity.
+Omit it for uncapped reservation headroom.
+Dealt across shards as whole-token headroom.
 Only applies to fixedWindow and tokenBucket.
 Not supported by slidingWindow. |

 capacity | number | limit | Maximum stored tokens.
 Only applies to fixedWindow.
-Useful when you want a higher burst capacity than the per-window refill. |
+Useful when you want a higher burst capacity than the per-window refill.
+Dealt across shards like limit, so it must also be at least shards. |

 start | number | 0 | Epoch offset (ms) for window alignment.
 Only applies to fixedWindow.
 Aligns windows to a custom origin instead of epoch zero. |